Watchet: Geography

 The foreshore at Watchet is rocky, with a high 6 m tidal range.
 The cliffs between Watchet and Blue Anchor show a distinct pale, greenish blue colour, resulting from the coloured alabaster found there.
 The name "Watchet" or "Watchet Blue" was used in the 16th century to denote this colour.
 A fragment of a lower jaw from a Phytosaur longirostrine archosaur has been described from early Hettangian strata.

 Kentsford Bridge is a packhorse bridge over the Washford River.
-It existed before the Reformation, possibly being a route to Cleeve Abbey and was repaired in 1613.
+It existed before the English Reformation, possibly being a route to Cleeve Abbey and was repaired in 1613.
 The bridge is 54 in wide and has a total span of 16 ft.

 Culture

 Samuel Taylor Coleridge's poem The Rime of the Ancient Mariner was written in 1797 whilst travelling through Watchet and the surrounding area.
 He lived at Coleridge Cottage in Nether Stowey and while living there he wrote "This Lime-Tree Bower My Prison", part of "Christabel", Frost at Midnight and The Rime of the Ancient Mariner.

-It is claimed that the sight of harbour, from St. Decuman's Church, was the primary inspiration for Coleridge to start the poem.
+It is claimed that the sight of harbour, from St Decuman's Church, was the primary inspiration for Coleridge to start the poem.
 In September 2003, a commemorative statue, by Alan B Herriot of Penicuik, Scotland, was unveiled at the harbour.

 Local traditions include Lantern Night, which is held on 16 September and involves children in the town with candle lanterns made from hollowed out root vegetables such as mangelwurzel or swede.
 It was the last remaining reminder of the Watchet Fair (also known as St Decuman's Fair).
 Another tradition is Queen Caturn's Day on the last Saturday of November.
 Watchet was famous for its blue dye and Queen Caturn was so impressed she bestowed the town's folk with cider and cakes as a reward for this.
 The tradition is carried on with costumes and celebrations.